 - Ability to traverse a variety of terrain (hilly, wooded, rocky, marshy) on foot

-This position’s base salary range is $50,000 - $55,000; actual salary will reflect level of experience and qualifications relative to position requirements.
+This position’s pay range is $50,000-$55,000/year; actual salary will reflect level of experience and qualifications relative to position requirements.

 Employees must successfully complete a CORI and SORI Background Check and a Motor Vehicle Record (if applicable) is required.